saadkhi/AIR-TRACKER/README.md

    python main.py
    ```

-2. Use the GUI to upload a PowerPoint file and start the presentation.
+2. Use the graphical unit to upload a PowerPoint file and start the presentation.

 3. Use the following gestures for control:
    - **Index and Pinky Fingers Up**: Toggle the virtual canvas.